 When is the best time to plant garlic?

-Fall is the optimum time to plant garlic for a tasty summer harvest.
+Fall is the optimum time to plant garlic; then you can harvest garlic in summer.

 ‘Separate bulbs into cloves and plant at 4in (10cm) when the soil is still warm in the fall,’ says gardener and author Charles Dowding, who teaches no-dig edibles gardening in Somerset, UK.
 ‘Fall is best, so that roots can develop strongly before and even during winter.
 This will power new growth in the spring, when garlic grows for less than half a season before it matures in early summer.’